awslabs/kubeflow-manifests/website/content/en/docs/deployment/connect-kubeflow-dashboard.md

 Then, open the AWS Cloud9 browser and go to [http://localhost:8080/](http://localhost:8080/).

 ## Port-forward (Terraform deployment)
+> Note: Make sure you are in the repository root directory.
 1. Update the `kubeconfig`:
     ```sh
     $(terraform output -raw configure_kubectl)